 Other team changes

-While the Diamond Stars set included seven true team variants, there were other players in the set who changed teams between 1934 and 1936 but did not produce variants, generally because the card was not part of subsequent printings or the transaction occurred after the third printing was already finalized.
+While the Diamond Stars set included eight players whose team changes were explicitly noted, there were other players in the set who changed teams between 1934 and 1936 but did not yield variants, generally because the card was not part of subsequent printings or the transaction occurred after the third printing was already finalized.

 Here is a complete listing of all such players.
 In nearly all instances, reconciling the transaction date with the timing of the card’s release leads to unsurprising results.
 However, there are three exceptions (highlighted) that will be addressed separately below the table.

-- Red Lucas joined the Pirates at the start of the 1934 season, so it’s surprising that his 1935 and 1936 Diamond Stars cards, numbers 46 and 106 respectively, still described him as a Reds pitcher in the bio section.
+- Red Lucas last pitched for the Reds in 1933, so it’s surprising that his 1935 and 1936 Diamond Stars cards, numbers 46 and 106 respectively, still describe him as a Reds pitcher in the bio section.
 I regard these cards as having uncorrected errors (UER) for this reason.

 - Tony Piet did not join the White Sox until June 1935.
 Nonetheless his 1935 card described him as a “former Pirate infielder now with White Sox.”
 What this suggests is that the Piet card was part of a mid- or late-season release in 1935.
-While this may not be surprising, it is notable in that among all 108 cards included in the Diamond Stars set, Piet’s card provides the only evidence of a card created or updated after the season was underway.
+(Though no team change is involved, at least one other card in the set showing evidence of a midseason release is that of Cy Blanton.)

 I will not focus on other variants in this post.
 Other hobby resources will be much more complete and authoritative in this regard.
 Instead I’ll simply list the most notable examples.

-- The Hank Greenberg and Ernie Lombardi cards have each player’s name misspelled and then corrected.
+- The Hank Greenberg and Ernie Lombardi cards from 1935 have each player’s name misspelled and then corrected.

 - Series 1 cards have green ink backs and reflect 1933 statistics.